Access Driving Instructor Training. Become a Driving Instructor in Hinckley or Leicester

 You work the hours you want

-Generally being a Driving Instructor, allows you a great deal of flexibility in the hours you work.
+Generally being a Driving instructor allows you a great deal of flexibility in the hours you work.
 You might choose to work around your family, or social commitments, or even work part time – the choice is yours!
-It's nice just to be able to take an afternoon off, to go to your child's school play or the gym.
+It's nice just to be able to take an afternoon off, to go to your child's school play or to the gym.

-However the D.V S.A (Driving Vehicles Standards Agency) requires that anyone wishing to train as a driving instructor has no more than 6 penalty points on their licence, have held a valid full UK licence for at least 3.5 years, and meet the physical criteria required to safely control a vehicle.
-You will need though, to be personable, be a competent driver, the willingness to undertake your driving instructor training, and apply the effort needed, good communication skills, to be calm, and patient, and a sense of humour definitely helps.
+The D.V S.A.
+(Driving Vehicles Standards Agency) requires that anyone wishing to train as a driving instructor has no more than 6 penalty points on their licence, have held a valid full UK licence for at least 3.5 years, and meet the physical criteria required to safely control a vehicle.
+All that is required is to be personable, be a competent driver, have the willingness to undertake your driving instructor training and apply the effort needed, good communication skills, to be calm and patient.
+A sense of humour definitely helps.

-Who are we
+Who we are

 Our reputation is built on results